t7aziz/fullstack-user-auth-app/README.md

   - Argon2 hashing
 - **React Frontend**: Modern UI development with TypeScript
 - **Modern Database**: User data and password hashes secured in PostgreSQL database
+- **Have I Been Pwned**: Cloud service for checking if passwords have been leaked
 - **Production Ready**: CORS, REST, ACID

 ## Screenshots